estersimkova/adaventurers_project/index.md

 ### 2.2 Timeline comparison

-## 3. How an events affect the quotes linked to a topic, 3 cases
+## 3. How an events can affect the general sentiments of the society towards a subject

 ### 3.1 cases 1